 This article has been fact checked by an experienced birth injury attorney.
 Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Although there are numerous reasons medical negligence can lead to birth injuries and cerebral palsy, a common reason is failure to properly monitor and/or recognize fetal distress.
+Although there are numerous reasons medical negligence can lead to birth injuries and cerebral palsy, a common cause is a failure to monitor or recognize fetal distress properly.
 This costly mistake can lead to oxygen deprivation and brain damage, changing an infant’s life forever.
 One such case happened to a Virginia Beach family, leaving their little girl not only with cerebral palsy but a host of other medical issues.

 Family Wins $2.3M in Cerebral Palsy Malpractice Case

 According to court documents, Scott and Michelle Holweger, of Virginia Beach, won a lawsuit against the federal government when their daughter was born at the Portsmouth Naval Medical Center with developmental disabilities.
 Although the government denied doing anything wrong, the family’s cerebral palsy attorney provided evidence that the hospital’s medical team failed to act in time after the infant was in distress.

 At 35 weeks pregnant, Michelle checked into the hospital with severe cramping in the lower part of her stomach.
 The medical staff admitted the expectant mother to the triage area of the hospital and hooked her up to a fetal monitoring device.
 The device indicated her baby was under stress.
 It meant limited time before the risks of severe issues kicked in.